Inferring system parameters from the bursts of the accretion-powered pulsar IGR J17498-2921: Results

 The average of the predicted burst times and fluences match the observations well, with a residual RMS of 1.37~min (Fig. \ref{fig:sax_bursts}).
 This agreement is somewhat remarkable given the adopted error on the burst time of 10~min; in fact from the PCA data the start time of the bursts can be constrained to well under 1~s.
 As with previous analyses, we predict the occurrence of two additional bursts between the first two observed bursts; the predicted times fell within intervals during which no observations were available, so are still consistent with the observations.
 We estimated the recurrence time for the second observed burst from the difference of it's observed time and the time of the third predicted burst (Table \ref{tab:s1808_bursts}).

 The calculated posteriors are broadly consistent with those of the previous analysis (Fig. \ref{fig:s1808_pos}).
-We find again the correlation between $X$ and $Z$ first noted by \cite{gal06c}, although interestingly the track in the $X$--$Z$ plane has shifted to higher $Z$ values.
+We find again the correlation between $X$ and $Z$ first noted by \cite{gal06c}, { arising from the mutual dependence of hot-CNO burning on these parameters, to achieve the required H-fraction at ignition }.
+Interestingly, the track in the $X$--$Z$ plane has shifted to higher $Z$ values { compared to the previous analysis}.
 We attribute this shift to the changes made to the code and the comparison algorithm, as described in \S\ref{sec:methods}.

 Comparing the tabulated values, we note the posterior ranges have substantial overlap with the previous ranges (Table \ref{tab:s1808_params}).
-We find that the hydrogen fraction $X$ is now much better constrained, with the value of $X=0.36$ having the maximum likelihood.
-The mass is instead shifted to much higher values, centred around $2.1\ M_\odot$; along with the slightly higher radius, these parameters lead to higher values of the surface gravity $g$ and redshift $1+z$, although not significantly discrepant from the previous analysis.
+We find that the hydrogen fraction $X$ is now much better constrained, with the value of $X=0.36$ having the maximum { posterior probability.} {The detailed structure measured in the rise of other radius-expansion bursts from this source suggests a higher H-fraction, of $\approx0.7$ \cite[]{bult19b,guichandut23}; however, our posterior distribution is quite broad and does not exclude this value at high significance. }

+The mass posterior is shifted to much higher values, centred around $2.1\ M_\odot$; along with the slightly higher radius, these parameters lead to higher values of the surface gravity $g$ and redshift $1+z$, although not significantly discrepant from the previous analysis.
 The implied distance is somewhat closer, at $2.7\pm0.3$~kpc.
-We also note a higher value for the burst anisotropy $\xi_b$, which could be the principal reason for the correspondingly lower distance.
+We also note a higher value for the burst anisotropy $\xi_b$, which could be the principal reason for the correspondingly lower distance. {The photospheric radius-expansion observed for these bursts may indicate that a fraction of the burst energy is unobservable, lost as kinetic energy in the temporarily expanded atmosphere \cite[e.g.][]{yu18}.
+The fraction of energy lost will contribute to the $\xi_b$ value, provided that it is roughly constant from burst to burst.}